Search this site

 "No, to buy this exercise book ..."

 Mintu pretended to be sorry.
 "That's nothing.
 I will dry it."

-Uncle may not like to lend his books but that that did not mean he lacked conscience.
+Uncle may not like to lend his books, but that did not mean he lacked conscience.
 He realised that the girl had suffered the loss owing to him.
-He said with a touch of affection, "Come with me ....
-What is your name you said?
+He said with a touch of affection, "Come with me ...
+What did you say your name is?
 Mintu?
 Come with me, I have plenty of exercise books."

 "No, no. Why should I take your book?"
 Mintu said hanging her head as if she was feeling embarrassed.

 Uncle, meanwhile, had reached his house.
 Mintu, of course, was with him.

 "You wait here, don't run away.
 I will come back after changing into clean clothes," uncle said and disappeared into the interiors of the house.

 Mintu had no intention of running away.
 It was sheer bliss to be in a room with so many books.
 She could read the titles of the books through the glass doors of the cupboards.

 Uncle, after changing into clean clothes, returned with a fat exercise book.
 But Mintu was unaware of his presence; she was lost in an enchanted world.
 It was as though she were standing outside Ali Baba's cave and all that she had to do was to utter those secret words which would open the door, and all the treasure would be hers.